Mixed Mode Education (MME) - the facts

-In the coming months, many teaching rooms will have an upgrade.
-This upgrade is to allow you to deliver your modules on campus and simultaneously to students present online.
+In the coming months we will continue to upgrade many of our teaching rooms.
+This work will support you to deliver your modules on campus and simultaneously to students present online.

-We are calling this setup “Mixed Mode Education (MME)”.
+We are calling this type of educational delivery “Mixed Mode Education (MME)”.

 What new equipment will be in the rooms?

 What the room has depends on the room size and other factors.

 To find out more about what teaching rooms have, please visit the Timetabling Support web page.
 There are also demos on the Mixer site showing what sort of equipment the rooms have – go to The Mixer on QMplus and select the “Mixed Mode basics” tab, then select the “room specifications and tech guidance” section.

 Another helpful document is our MME Troubleshooting [PDF 168KB], to help you plan what to do when a piece of technology in your assigned room is not working as expected.

 Is this the same as Hyflex?